Skip to main content

 Image source: Unsplash

-Up until a few years ago, digital money and digital Bitcoins as virtual currencies favored by criminals.
-These exploit the high level of privacy offered by these systems to make it difficult to trace transactions.
+Up until a few years ago, digital money and digital Bitcoins as virtual currencies, which have been favored by criminals.
+They exploit the high level of privacy offered by these systems to make it more difficult to trace transactions.

-However, it was not long before companies were also interested in the new medium and the possibility of Use of digital money also check for the payment of their employees' salaries.
+However, it didn't take long for companies to become interested in the new medium and the possibility of using it.
+Use of digital money also examine the payment of their employees' salaries.

 Already in 2018, the Japanese company GMO Internet Group allowed four thousand of its employees to receive their salary in bitcoin up to a maximum of 100,000 yen; this was equivalent to about 750 EUR.
 One of the reasons was that cryptocurrencies are excellent as an investment for the future, where the value of money is under the control of the market itself.